ljjcoder/EHTDI/README.md

 # EHTDI
 "Exploring High-quality Target Domain Information for Unsupervised Domain Adaptive Semantic Segmentation" was accepted at ACM MM'22.

+Our method does not require the distillation technique and requires only 1*3090 GPU.

 ## Main Results

 ### GTA5-to-CityScapes and SYNTHIA-to-CityScapes